- 1 TC1200 PRO Tactical Flashlight

-This survival torch comes with high, low and intelligent strobe modes, which is guaranteed to come in handy.
-The V1-Pro has a rechargeable battery but can also be used with normal AA-batteries.
+This flashlight comes with high, low and intelligent strobe modes.
+The TC12000 has a rechargeable battery but can also be used with normal AA-batteries.
 I would suggest stocking up on non-rechargeable batteries, because if the power grid goes out you won’t have much luck charging them.

 The J5 is as you’ve might have guessed, the predecessor of the V1-Pro.
 This is as well considered to be one of the best survival tactical flashlights out there.
 Even though it doesn’t pack as many lumens (250 instead of 300) I still find it to be a neat little survival light.
 The beam can reach the same distance, about 600 feet.

 Just like the V1-Pro it can use a standard AA-battery or a rechargeable one.
 Some people also claim that switching from alkaline batteries to lithium will increase the brightness, I haven’t tried it myself personally but found it worth pointing out.

 It’s been an Amazon best seller for many years and over 1,000 people have rated it 5 stars.
 If that doesn’t convince you, I don’t think anything will.
 Don’t forget to read our review about it here.Get Best Price At Amazon

 I know, I know.
 This is not the prettiest survival flashlight out there, but I can assure you, looks won’t matter when you need to fight for your life.